ricardovejarano/opnym/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Contact

+The execution is based on external software, for more information, contact the email operando.noticias.y.mas@gmail.com